Seattle Cerebral Palsy Lawyers

 • Stiff muscles or tight joints that can cause a baby to move less than usual

-• Abnormal postures like curved back or legs turned inward when standing or crawling
+• Abnormal postures like a curved back or legs turned inward when standing or crawling

 • Weakness on one side of the body